-- the needs of cyclists and pedestrians will be met and prioritised on site; - the development will help to reduce the need to travel, particularly by private motor car; - the movement of freight and goods by rail will be maximised where possible and appropriate;
+- 1. the needs of cyclists and pedestrians will be met and prioritised on site; - the development will help to reduce the need to travel, particularly by private motor car; - 3. the movement of freight and goods by rail will be maximised where possible and appropriate;

-- 4. the site will safely and conveniently connect to public and green transport routes; - the accessibility needs of more vulnerable people have been taken into account; - the impact of heavy goods vehicles accessing the site, where this is a required aspect of operations, will be minimised, including restrictions on operating hours and how route plans involving the movement of HGVs will avoid residential areas where possible; and - 7. all other sustainable transport concerns will be addressed.
+- the site will safely and conveniently connect to public and green transport routes, and contribute to creating a multifunctional and integrated green infrastructure network; - the accessibility needs of more vulnerable people have been taken into account; - 6. the impact of heavy goods vehicles accessing the site, where this is a required aspect of operations, will be minimised, including restrictions on operating hours and how route plans involving the movement of HGVs will avoid residential areas where possible; and - 7. all other sustainable transport concerns will be addressed.